fedora-infra/asknot-ng/README.md

     $ python setup.py extract_messages --output-file l10n/fedora/locale/asknot-ng.pot

+## Releasing a container

+Asknot can be build and released as a container, to do so you can use the provided Dockerfile.

+    $ podman build -t asknot .

+The Dockerfile makes use of multistage container build, meaning that in a first stage a container is used to prepare the translations and build the static pages then the static content is copied to a second container which is used to serve this content.

 ## Deploying to OpenShift

 This is a very easy way to bring ``asknot-ng`` to a production server using